Martin Beaver: Teaching

 Beaver has taught at The Royal Conservatory of Music, the University of British Columbia, Hillfield Strathallan College the Peabody Conservatory of Music of Johns Hopkins University, the Steinhardt School of New York University, and has been the Artist in Residence at the Yale School of Music.
 During the fall of 2013, Beaver joined the faculty at The Colburn School as co-director of the String Chamber Music Studies Program and Professor of violin.

 Recordings

-Beaver has recorded for the Rene Gailly, Naim Audio, NAXOS and both of Canadian Broadcast Corporation’s Record labels.
-With the Tokyo String Quartet, he recorded with Harmonia Mundi.
+Beaver has recorded for the Rene Gailly, Naim Audio, NAXOS and both of Canadian Broadcast Corporation’s record labels.
+With the Tokyo String Quartet, he recorded with Harmonia Mundi and Biddulph Recordings.